-The Luton Airport operators appeared before the St Albans District Council scrutiny committee on Wed 17th May 2017 to be quizzed over the increasing noise impact of flights since the introduction of RNAV navigation technology.
+Bosses from Luton Airport were called before the St Albans District Council scrutiny committee in May 2017 to be quizzed over the increasing noise impact of flights since the introduction of RNAV flight concentration.

-In response, the airport operators described plans to raise aircraft to higher altitude and to consult on new routes which would take a proportion of the aircraft to the west and north rather than to the south after takeoff.
-Both these measures would do something to redress the balance of noise impact, but unfortunately due to the slow regulatory process we are advised that neither will take place in much less than 3 years.
+The airport operators described plans to raise aircraft to higher altitude and to consult on new routes which would take a proportion of the aircraft to the west and north rather than to the south after takeoff.
+Both these measures would do something to redress the balance of noise impact, but will take years to implement.

 Some of our slides are below, or click here for the complete set >> RNAV presentation